-JEN KATES: A general question, picking up on something Dr. Hicks said, which was-she alluded to or mentioned that DOD brings unique assets at times that other agencies or other entities might not have.
+JEN KATES: So a general question, picking up on something Dr. Hicks said, which was-she alluded to or mentioned that DOD brings unique assets at times that other agencies or other entities might not have.
 I just want to-if you could-whoever wants to, touch on what those are, what's different, and when they're best mobilized to be used for global health efforts.
-Whoever wants to start on that.
+And whoever wants to start on that.

-DAVID J. SMITH: Well, they're all looking at me, so-JEN KATES: Yes.
+DAVID J. SMITH: Well, they're all looking at me, soJEN KATES: Yes.
 Yes.